TheWorldAvatar/Viz-Backend-Agent/README.md

 > Records of service tasks

-For tasks on a selected date, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{timestamp}` endpoint to retrieve all tasks for the target date, where `timestamp` is the UNIX timestamp.
+For tasks on a selected date, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{timestamp}?type={contractType}` endpoint to retrieve all tasks for the target date, where `timestamp` is the UNIX timestamp and `contractType` is the resource ID of the contract type.

-For tasks associated with a contract, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{contract}` endpoint to retrieve all tasks for the target contract, where `contract` is the contract's identifier.
+For tasks associated with a contract, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/{contract}?type={contractType}` endpoint to retrieve all tasks for the target contract, where `contract` is the contract's identifier and `contractType` is the resource ID of the contract type.

 > Service dispatch